Falconyon/COMP9001_Final_Hyan0971/README.md

 # Features
 -	The map layout is chosen randomly in each game.
 -	ASCII-art rendering in the console.
--	Box pushing physics (can’t	 push through walls or other boxes).
+-	Box pushing physics (can't	 push through walls or other boxes).
 -	Interactive True/False quiz in the map.
 -	Password verification based on quiz answers.
 -	Restart or quit at any time.